ocadotechnology/newrelic-alerts-configurator/alerts-configurator/README.md

 What you can set for APM key transaction metric condition:
 - condition name - Name of your APM key transaction metric condition.
 - enabled (optional) - If your APM key transaction metric condition is enabled.
 Default is false.
-- entities - Collection of key transaction names for which this condition is applied.
+- keyTransactions - Collection of key transaction names for which this condition is applied.
 If key transaction with given name does not exist exception will be thrown.
 - metric - Metric used in given condition.
 Possible values are:
     - Apdex
     - Error percentage